oleg-shilo/cs-script.vscode/README.md

 _**C# 7**_

-The extension comes with C# 7 support (via Roslyn) enabled by default.
+The extension comes with C# 7 support (via Roslyn, which is a part of .NET Core) enabled by default.
 However Roslyn has an unfortunate limitation - it is extremely heavy and slow on startup.
 Thus it can take ~3-5 seconds to do the first compilation of a script or an _Intellisense_ request.
 Any further successive operations do not exhibit any delays.

 A good indication of the extension being ready for Intellisense operations is the script project tree being populated and the status bar having "CS-Script ready" message at status bar.
 Note, the message stays only for 5 seconds: